 The Philips air fryer I have also came with a cake pan, so I decided this would be the best thing to put my popping corn into.
-Anything else had holes in the bottom and the raw kernels would simply fall through.
+My air fryer basket has holes in the bottom (well, it’s a mesh) and the raw kernels would simply fall through.
 Not ideal!

-The actual popcorn tasted fine, but the amount of time used and the amount of un-popped popcorn was unacceptable to me.
-I decided to try another run with a little oil the second time.
-I thought the oil might act as a catalyst to help it pop faster.
+After gobbling down some of these plain popcorn kernels, I discovered the actual popcorn tasted fine, but the amount of time used and the amount of unpopped popcorn was unacceptable to me.
+I decided to try another run with a little olive oil the second time (about 1 tbsp to be precise).
+I thought the oil might act as a catalyst to help the corn kernels pop faster.
 Did it work?
 Totally not, I ended up with pretty much the same result and cooking time as the first run!
+Unpopped kernels suck!
 Cooking good air fried popcorn was looking less likely by the second!!

 Unfortunately, not.
-Even after almost twenty minutes blasting away in the air fryer, only a few corn kernels had popped.
-And worryingly the paper bag had been slightly singed by the air fryer’s heating element.
+Even after almost twenty minutes cook time of blasting away in the air fryer, only a few corn kernels had popped.
+And worryingly, the paper bag had been slightly singed by the air fryer’s heating element.
 Won’t be trying that experiment again in a hurry, let me tell you.
 And I thought this was going to be my saviour here!!

 I have heard that some people use aluminum foil to wrap around their corn loosely to allow popping in an air fryer.
 However, if a thin paper bag isn’t working, I couldn’t see aluminum foil being any better.
 Even if you had perfectly cooked popcorn, it is still taking way too long.